cedi/cedi.github.io/content/post/prod-ready-kubeone/index.md

 But there is still a problem with this approach: Many don't use GitLab.
 I use GitHub for the overwhelming majority of my work.
 And if the pipeline executes terraform for me, I can't easily run `terraform plan` on my local machine to validate changes before pushing them.
 Or at least not without manually downloading the tfstate first.

-But there is a solution that works from any CI/CD platform as well as the CLI, regardles of platform level integrations that allows for safe storage of the tfstate.
+But there is a solution that works from any CI/CD platform as well as the CLI, regardless of platform level integrations that allows for safe storage of the tfstate.

 And that's where the terraform [remote backend][20] comes in to play.

 [Backends][21] in terraform defines where the [state][18] snapshots are stored.

 This particular backend uses [the terraform cloud][22] to actually run terraform for you.

-Remote backends give you the greatest level of flexibility and ease as it's possible to use terraform from any (or even multiple) CI/CD pipeline plattform(s) and even your local machines without worrying about keeping tfstates, and variables in sync.
+Remote backends give you the greatest level of flexibility and ease as it's possible to use terraform from any (or even multiple) CI/CD pipeline platform(s) and even your local machines without worrying about keeping tfstates, and variables in sync.
 All Variables (and for that matter secrets as well) are stored on the terraform cloud.

-You can find a tutorial on how to setup the remote backend [here][23].
+You can find a tutorial on how to set up the remote backend [here][23].

 ## Reliability Tip 4: Configure your KubeOne.yaml correctly